 - If the non-EEA national’s continued right of residence in the UK is warranted by particularly difficult circumstances

 How can NA Law Solicitors help with a Retained Right of Residence Application?

 With applications for a retained right of residence, much comes down to submitting the required documentation in the correct format and manner, which is why it is important to seek expert legal advice from the outset.
 NA Law Solicitors are a niche immigration law firm that specialises in this area of law.
 Our team of specialist immigration lawyers can assist you with the entire process of making an application for a retained right of residence application and thereafter a permanent residence application .
-Please feel free to get in touch for a free initial 15-minute consultation to discuss your case.
+Please feel free to get in touch for an initial 15-minute consultation to discuss your case.